-Returning back to work is not easy (and it's never easy), so you may unconsciously putting too much pressure to yourself.
+Returning back to work is not easy (and it's never easy), so you may unconsciously put too much pressure on yourself.

 You can even talk to a colleague or someone who really knows your workload.

-Let me tell you, chances are... you are putting too much expectation to yourself, while actually other colleagues not expecting you to do so.
+Let me tell you, chances are... you are putting too much expectation on yourself, while actually other colleagues not expecting you to do so.

 I did this, too..
 Luckily I talked to my colleague, another mom just like me, and she's the one reminding me to take things slowly.

 b.
-Could it be that you are not pumping frequent enough?
+Could it be that you are not pumping that frequently?

-Try to explore opportunities to squeeze some pumping session, even as short as 10 mins.
+Try to explore opportunities to squeeze in some extra pumping sessions, even as short as 10 mins.

 Perhaps at home early in the morning or at night?